EUDR reporting guide for operators

 • Submit a DDS before placing the product on the market

-• Maintain traceability in operations
+• Maintain traceability across operations

 • Report annually